 Lockton comment: The 15-day window to implement coverage for a vaccine is a dramatic acceleration of the timeline to which plans are accustomed when the USPSTF adopts a new preventive services recommendation.
 Under the Affordable Care Act, plans are required to implement coverage for certain newly recommended preventive services by the first day of the plan year beginning on or after one year after the recommendation is adopted.

 Like the similar mandate that plans cover nearly all coronavirus testing, non-grandfathered plans must cover the recommended vaccine without cost sharing whether delivered by an in-network or out-of-network medical provider.
-Also, the office visit, specimen collection, test and vaccine must all be covered.
+Also, the office visit (unless the healthcare provider bills separately for the office visit), specimen collection, test and vaccine and the cost of the vaccine’s administration must all be covered.
 The coronavirus testing mandate will eventually expire when the end of the public health emergency (PHE) is declared.
-However, all plans must continue to cover the coronavirus vaccine when one becomes available even after the PHE expires.
+However, all non-grandfathered plans must continue to cover the coronavirus vaccine when one becomes available even after the PHE expires.

 Lockton comment: See our prior alert on the coronavirus testing mandates that apply to all group plans whether insured, self-insured, grandfathered (under the ACA) or non-grandfathered.